isc-projects/bind9/bin/dig/dig.rst

    to not try the next server, which is the reverse of normal stub resolver behavior.

+.. option:: +fuzztime[=value], +nofuzztime

+   This option allows the signing time to be specified when generating signed messages.
+If a value is specified it is the seconds since 00:00:00 January 1, 1970 UTC ignoring leap seconds.
+If no value is specified 1646972129 (Fri 11 Mar 2022 04:15:29 UTC) is used.
+   The default is ``+nofuzztime`` and the current time is used.

 .. option:: +header-only, +noheader-only

    This option sends a query with a DNS header without a question section.
 The